 After participating in this experience, I have a whole new respect for all that the colonists (and in some parts of the world, people to this day) managed to do in order to survive.
 To do all that we did and build houses, raise animals, grow and harvest gardens, preserve and store food for the winter, and so much more is truly astonishing.

 This does not take away from all that we do today—we are also incredibly busy and accomplish a great deal each day—but the modern life we live truly has afforded us so much flexibility and freedom and for that I am grateful.

-If you would like ideas and recipes to help make your modern life simpler, sign up for a two week free trial of The Scramble and see for yourself how much easier dinner prep becomes when you have a plan!
+If you would like ideas and recipes to help make your modern life simpler, sign up for a free trial of The Scramble and see for yourself how much easier dinner prep becomes when you have a plan!